rohan220102/RV4Life/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `node`, `npm`, Python, and `pipenv` installed globally on your machine.

 ### !!!
 IMPORTANT !!!